kamerontanseli/kamerontanseli.github.io/src/posts/experiments-are-for-learning.md

 This template was useful in helping us create experiments that were solely focused around "hacking" or improving metrics such as conversion rate or unique visitor numbers.

-But after running a few successful experiments, we realized that although these "hacks" did produce improvements in our target metrics, we failed to derive any sort of learnings from these experiments other than _"the new redesign was an improvement over the old design"_.
+But after running a few successful experiments, we realized that although these "hacks" did produce improvements in our target metrics, we failed to derive any sort of new learnings from our experiments other than _"the new redesign was an improvement over the old design"_.

-This lead us to rethink how we approached experiments.
+This made us rethink how we approached experiments.

 ## Designing Experiments

-Feeling rather annoyed at the lack of learning from our experiments, I had a long weekend to think about how we approached growth.
-It was during this time that I stumbled upon [Hubspot's Growth Process](https://docs.google.com/presentation/d/1BOI0vR1lyP6reaMc85FcHltfGo-5nT-rVZAYfvpEQEw/edit#slide=id.g452fc8e996_1_838).
-The presentation really stuck a chord with me as the opening few slides echoed how my team and I were operating.
+During a long weekend, I stumbled upon [Hubspot's Growth Process](https://docs.google.com/presentation/d/1BOI0vR1lyP6reaMc85FcHltfGo-5nT-rVZAYfvpEQEw/edit#slide=id.g452fc8e996_1_838).

 Hubspot's focus was on forming quality experiments.
-Rather than trying to prove themselves, the growth team at Hubspot spent time looking at data, and formed hypotheses around what they were seeing.
+The growth team at Hubspot spent time looking at data and formed hypotheses around what they were seeing.

 They added learning outcomes to ensure that each experiment gave them new insights, and a business outcome so that stakeholders were also incentivised from the experiments.

-Taking inspiration from Hubspot's framework and the experience of running my own experiments, I created a new template for the growth team:
+Taking inspiration, I created a new template for experiments going forward:

 * **Background** - Provide context on the research you’ve done and the thought process behind why this experiment is worth running.
 * **Hypothesis** - Something that we believe to be true based on what we know from research.